willasur/proj01/README.md

 >*When hovering over a button, the cursor should change to a hand rather than an arrow*

->*When hovering over a button, the button should change coor*
+>*When hovering over a button, the button should change color*